99x/product-central-architectures/docs/home/introduction.md

 - **Best Practices**: Leverage industry best practices embedded in the templates.
 - **Time-Saving**: Reduce development time with ready-to-use components.
 - **Scalability**: Build scalable and maintainable applications.

-## Contributing

-Interested in contributing?
-Visit our [Contributing Guide](https://github.com/99x/product-central-architectures/wiki/Contributing-to-Product-Central-Reference-Architecture-Templates) to learn how you can add value to our repository.
-Whether you’re improving existing templates or creating new ones, your contributions are welcome and valued.

 ## Templates